opentelekomcloud/terraform-provider-opentelekomcloud/docs/data-sources/apigw_api_history_v2.md

 The following arguments are supported:

-* `region` - (Optional, String) Specifies the region in which to query the APIG environment list.
-  If omitted, the provider-level region will be used.

 * `gateway_id` - (Required, String) Specifies an ID of the APIGW dedicated instance to which the API environment belongs.